Kinship

 To feel a kinship is to feel the Big Yes.
 The Big Yes rises between people whose engagements produce energy, enthusiasm, and inspired action.

 At times this kinship feeling can arise quickly.
 “Ah, we fit!”
-At other times we go from yes to Yes to YES, and we feel the relationship reaches a depth where “kinship” is more accurate a description than, for example, “friendship.”
+At other times, we go from yes to Yes to YES, and we feel the relationship reaches a depth where “kinship” is a more accurate description than, for example, “friendship.”

 Cultivating Kinship